 GoMA has put many systems in place to help people who struggle with disabilities.
-This museum is wheelchair friendly, there is wheelchair and pram access to all areas by lifts, there are also free wheelchairs available to hire at reception.
+This museum is wheelchair friendly, there are wheelchair and pram access to all areas by lifts, there are also free wheelchairs available to hire at reception.
 As well as this the museum is accessible for all with hearing and visual impairments.
-At all major exhibitions, the information panel is supplied in Braille, and all labels in large print.
+At all major exhibitions, the information panel is supplied in Braille and all labels in large print.
 There are also British Sign Language (BSL) and descriptive tours offered, as well as a regular workshop programme for the visually impaired.
 There is also a hearing loop, and if you use BSL you can watch this BSL Introduction to GoMA.
 The museum also welcomes Guide and Assistance dogs, they also provide water bowls for the dogs.
 Along with all of these accessibility systems put in place, Glasgow Museums signed up in 2017 to become autism-friendly.
-They have provided autism friendly events, and sensory kits.
+They have provided autism-friendly events and sensory kits.

 This museum offers many extra facilities to allow you to enjoy your visit.
 There is free wifi provided, so you can keep in touch with the world, however, considering how amazing this museum is we have no idea why you would want to!
 There is a cloakroom, a shop, and a cafe.
 The shop sells lots of keepsakes, cards and books.
 You can browse the online store here.
-The cafe also offers delicious food, meaning you do not have to leave to find a lovely mean, and an energetic coffee.
+The cafe also offers delicious food, meaning you do not have to leave to find a lovely mean and an energetic coffee.
 There are also accessible toilets, baby feeding area, and a baby changing area.